JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

 Not to mention the possibility to vibe code very quickly this [kind of aggregates within st](https://github.com/JAlcocerT/DataInMotion/blob/libreportfolio/streamlit_portfolio_aggregate.py).

-See how quickly you can iterate through your ideas:
+See how quickly you can iterate through your ideas: *from a streamlit quick poc*

 ```sh
 uv run streamlit run streamlit_portfolio_aggregate.py